is-a-dev/register/API.md

 The way you register your own domain name is through a pull request.
 To register `my-domain.is-a.dev`, you need to create a `domains/my-domain.json` file

+The file needs to have the following fields -

 ### owner (required)
 You need to specify some information about yourself here.
 This is so that you can be contacted if required.